Multimodal Dependent Type Theory: Related Work

 \subsection{Other work}

-A recent line of work~\cite{licata:2016,licata:2017} has tackled the same question as \MTT{}: how can we design one calculus which can be systematically adapted to many different modal situations?
+The question of a multimodal framework for type theory has also been tackled by other recent work~\cite{licata:2016,licata:2017}.
+This line of research is commonly referred to as the \emph{LSR} framework, after the initials of the authors.
+LSR is designed to handle a wide variety of modal situations in combination with a variety of different \emph{substructural} settings.
 There has been ongoing work on extending this system to a full dependent type theory, but as of late 2020 this work remains unpublished.

-This line of research is commonly referred to as \emph{LSR} framework (after the initials of the authors).
-LSR is designed to handle a wide variety of modal situations in combination with a variety of different \emph{substructural} settings.
-The impetus for that is derived from a long-standing wish to address the major problems that arise in the interaction between dependent types and substructural logics.
+The impetus for the LSR framework is mainly derived from a long-standing wish to address the interaction between dependent types and substructural logics.
 This is an axis of generalization which is entirely outside the scope of \MTT{}.
 However, we may compare LSR to \MTT{} along the modal axis.

 The idea of parametrizing a type theory by a mode theory, as we have done with \MTT{}, originates in a paper preceding the LSR framework~\cite{licata:2016}.
 In fact, the modal situations that can be handled by \MTT{} are a strict subset of those which can be handled by pre-LSR/LSR, which also includes a modality representing the \emph{left adjoint} as an operation on types (and not just contexts).
 By contrast, \MTT{} has a simpler syntax which is amenable to current proof and implementation techniques.
 This is reflected in our proof of canonicity, and our experimental implementation efforts~\cite{menkar}.
 We therefore believe that \MTT{} is a natural halfway point between current modal type theories (which are custom-fitted for each modal situation) and the full generality of LSR: it is a simpler theory which accounts for many situations of interest.